MMZK1526/Hrolog/README.md

 ### Query
 A **query** is a special type of clause that has no head.
 It has the same syntax as a constraint, namely `<- <term> [, <term>]* .` except that `<-` can be omitted.
 For example, `<- a.` is a query.
 The semantics is that it is asking whether `a` is true.

-Let's look at the ancestor example again
+Let's look at the ancestor example again (with some additional rules):
 ```
 father(anakin, luke).
 father(anakin, leia).